kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 + There is NO consensus on what plasma physics mechanism causes spontaneous transition from L-mode to H-mode

-+ 3 different types of dynamics of transition are observed: sharp (sudden), oscillatory, and smooth
++ 3 different types of dynamics of transition are observed: sharp (sudden), oscillatory (dithering, or I-phase), and smooth

 + Bifurcation theory is the mathematical study of qualitative changes in the solutions of dynamical systems.